jacklul/asuswrt-scripts/asusware-usbmount/README.md

 - grab another USB stick (or reformat the current one)
 - plug it into the router (it has to be the only one plugged in)
-- install Download Master
+- install **Download Master**
-- unplug it, preferably cleanly unmount it from the web UI first
+- "safely remove disk" it through the ASUS web UI
-- plug back the "workaround" one - the script should be executed now
+- plug back the "workaround" one - the script should execute now

 ### Reducing script startup delay

 To reduce the delay before the script is triggered you can prevent the firmware from checking mounted filesystems for errors.

 > [!WARNING]
-> Do not do this if you're using the USB stick for other purposes like file share or Entware.
+> Do not do this if you're using the USB stick for other purposes like file share or **Entware**.
-> Power failures will lead to filesystem corruption, without **fsck** running regularly it will eventually make the filesystem unreadable.
+> Power failures will lead to filesystem corruption, without **fsck** running regularly it will eventually make the filesystem broken.

 ```
 nvram set stop_fsck=1